 Milan-Bergamo Orio al Serio International Airport

 The digitization of airport practices creates potential vulnerabilities and possible entry-points for cyber adversaries.
-This is a pressing concern for Orio al Serio International Airport which, as part of Italy’s critical national infrastructure, is already a likely target for malicious attacks.
+This is a pressing concern for Orio al Serio International Airport, which, as part of Italy’s critical national infrastructure, is already a likely target for malicious attacks.
 As such, the airport was keen to strengthen its cyber defense strategy with the latest, most innovative cyber technology available.
-After deploying Darktrace’s immune system technology, Orio al Serio International Airport is now alerted to genuinely anomalous behavior, that may be indicative of cyber-threat, in real time.
+After deploying Darktrace’s immune system technology, Orio al Serio International Airport now receives intelligent alerts flagging genuinely anomalous behavior, which may be indicative of cyber-threat, in real time.